Remote Work Compensation: Pros and Cons of 3 Emerging Pay Strategies

 It levels the playing field even more if these companies are willing to boost their usual compensation for remote workers who live in expensive areas.
 “If you are recognizing the geographical differentials in places like Seattle, New York City, and the Bay Area and paying a premium for folks who need to be located in those cities, of course that will help you find talent,” says Dan Healey, Vice President and Head of Human Resources, North America, at SAP.

 That’s the software giant’s approach.
 Its US headquarters are based in Newtown Square, Pennsylvania, with more than a dozen branches across the country.
 “We know the war for talent is huge—especially in the technology sector, so being competitive is important,” says Healey.
 “We have a national compensation structure for every position we have at SAP, which is multi-tiered—based on experience, level in the organization, and more—and we do have a geographical premium for employees who live in high-cost areas.”

 Choosing the right approach for your business isn’t just about dollars and cents.
-Leaders of hybrid and remote companies must evaluate their priorities, move forward with transparency, and craft strategic communications for strong internal and external messaging.
+Business leaders must evaluate their priorities when considering a remote or hybrid compensation policy, moving forward with transparency, and crafting strategic communications for strong internal and external messaging.
 Companies that ultimately decide to reduce pay for remote employees who move away should also prep their HR specialists and invest in a robust talent acquisition team to prepare for possible blowback and attrition.